firebolt-db/godocs/docs/Guides/working-with-indexes/using-primary-indexes.md

   players;
 ```

-#### Step 3&mdash;query using the virtual column in predicates
+#### Step 3&mdash;query using the column in predicates
 {: .no_toc}

-The example `SELECT` query below uses the virtual column to produce query results and benefits from the index.
+The example `SELECT` query below uses the column to produce query results and benefits from the index.

 ```sql
 SELECT